 top of page

-Amelia Lavranchuk believes that each person has their own unique piece of Torah to bring to the world.
+Amelia Fox Lavranchuk believes that each person has their own unique piece of Torah to bring to the world.
 She strives to make sure that every voice in the community is heard.
 Amelia was ordained as a Cantor and received a Master of Religious Education from Hebrew Union College-Jewish Institute of Religion in May 2020.
-Currently, she is the music educator at East End Temple, where she teaches students of all ages and leads youth and family services.
-Amelia previously served as the student cantor at Temple Sharey Tefilo-Israel in South Orange, NJ and at Garden City Jewish Center in Garden City, NY.
+Amelia previously served as the cantor of Temple Avodah in Oceanside, NY.
+She also served as the student cantor at Temple Sharey Tefilo-Israel in South Orange, NJ and at Garden City Jewish Center in Garden City, NY.
 In addition, Amelia spent a summer as a chaplain intern at Mount Sinai Hospital and was a T'ruah Summer Fellow in Human Rights Leadership.
 Before studying to become a cantor, Amelia taught elementary school in New York City.

 MePhoto.JPG